pointdexter3/simplifi-csv-formatter/README.md

-# Simplifi CSV Formatter for Canadians 🇨🇦
+# Simplifi Manual OFX Import Tool for Canadians 🇨🇦

-Utility for the budgeting app [Simplifi](https://www.quicken.com/products/simplifi/) intended for those that prefer manually importing csv files from their banks.
+Utility for the budgeting app [Simplifi](https://www.quicken.com/products/simplifi/) intended for those that prefer manually importing OFX files from their banks.

 Simplifi requires transaction imports be in a specific format.